Yael-Parra/COVID-Data-Unveiled-An-Exploratory-Dive/README.md

 ## ⚙ Installation and Usage

 ---
 ## 🧑‍💻 Author
-This project was developed by [Yael Parra].
+This project was fully developed by - [Yael Parra](https://www.linkedin.com/in/yael-parra/) .
-Feel free to reach out for suggestions or collaborations! 🚀
+If you find this project helpful or have any suggestions, feel free to reach out!
 ---